gvwilson/sensibleadventures/cloudherd/cloudherd.md

 that followed, she heard voices murmuring on the other side of the wall.
 The petulant tone of the first had to belong to the *tralpa*, and the deep rumble of the second could only be the tiger.
-For one moment she wondered what would happen if she invited *him* to the carafal.
+For one moment she wondered what would happen if she invited *him* to the fancy.

 "Anyway," Sensy broke in, standing and brushing her hands against her trousers, "I should go and see if anyone needs help with anything.
 Aft says the storm's